Obsessive-Compulsive Disorder (OCD) Treatment

 How Can OCD Therapy Help?

 OCD is such a painful disorder, and it can be difficult to find the right help.
-OCD is a tricky bully, but we don’t have to live by its rules forever.
+OCD is tricky, but freedom from its rules is possible.
 There is an effective, evidence-based treatment for OCD that can help people take back their lives from OCD: Exposure and response prevention (ERP).
 ERP is considered the gold standard psychotherapy for OCD, according to the International OCD Foundation (IOCDF) and the American Psychological Association (APA).

 The Leap Counseling Approach to OCD Treatment